Struggling with how to install WooCommerce language packs?

 To get started, install and activate the free TranslatePress plugin from WordPress.org.

 Then, go to Settings → TranslatePress and choose the Advanced tab in the settings area.
-Scroll down to the bottom to find the Custom language section.
+Now click on the Custom language section.

 Here, you can add the details for the custom language that you want to create a language pack for: